tea2code/make-it-hit/README.md

 - *object* -- The target object.
 See below.
 Required.
 - points -- Number of points received if hitting this target.
 Integer.
 Required.

-#### Object: Circle
+#### Object

+Every object has the following attributes:

+- colliding -- If set to true other objects can collide with this object.
+If set to false another object would go through.
+Default true.
+Boolean.
 - mass -- The mass of the circle.
 Read chapter "Force".
 Default 0.
 Integer.
-- radius -- The radius of the circle.
-Integer.
-Required.
 - x -- The x-component of the center.
 Integer.
 Required.
 - y -- The y-component of the center.
 Integer.
 Required.

+##### Circle

+- radius -- The radius of the circle.
+Integer.
+Required.

-#### Object: Rect(angle)
+##### Rect(angle)

 - angle -- The angle of the rectangle.
 Float.
 Required.
 - height -- The height of the rectangle.
 Integer.
 Required.
-- mass -- The mass of the rectangle.
-Read chapter "Force".
-Default 0.
-Integer.
 - width -- The width of the rectangle.
-Integer.
-Required.
-- x -- The x-component of the center.
-Integer.
-Required.
-- y -- The y-component of the center.
 Integer.
 Required.

 ### Force